-(B) Foster care maintenance reimbursement may be claimed while a child is in one of the following types of leave, if the leave does not exceed fourteen days and the child returns to the same placement he or she was placed in prior to the leave:
+(B) Foster care maintenance reimbursement may be claimed for payments made to the provider to hold a bed while a child is in one of the following types of leave, if the leave does not exceed fourteen days and the child returns to the same placement he or she was placed in prior to the leave:

 (1) Absence without leave (AWOL).